WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 ## Test PostCSS pipe

-Run for development tier and inspect `.app` CSS in browser
+Run for development tier

 ```sh
 npm run front:build:dev
 ```

-Prefixes for `transform`.
+Inspecting `.app` CSS in browser yields prefixes for `transform`.

-Run for testing tier and inspect `.app` CSS in browser (or `public/assets/index.css`)
+Run for testing tier

 ```sh
 npm run front:build:test
 ```

-Prefixes for `display: flex` and `transform` and CSS is minimised.
+Inspecting `.app` CSS in browser (or `public/assets/index.css`)  yields prefixes for `transform` and `display: flex` prefixing for `h1`.
+And `public/assets/index.css` CSS is minimised.

 ---
 # normalize.css

 Use [Normalize.css](https://necolas.github.io/normalize.css/).
-Although our usual *cut the mustard* at preflight enables fallback page for anything below IE11 *the fallback has to be readable*.
+Although usual *cut the mustard* at preflight enables fallback page for anything depreciated *the fallback has to be readable*.
 There are alternatives such as [sanitize.css](https://github.com/csstools/sanitize.css) and [modern-normalize](https://github.com/sindresorhus/modern-normalize).

 ```sh
 npm install normalize.css --save-dev